-According to the research: THC may reduce brain blood pressure, it doesn’t appear to affect IQ at all, and boys are different from girls.
+THC may reduce brain blood pressure and it doesn’t appear to affect IQ at all.
+Also boys are different from girls.

 THC is the main intoxicating ingredient in cannabis but, it also has important (and often neglected) medicinal properties.
 One of these is to act as a vasodilator.
 This means the ability to widen blood vessels.
 THC is able to reduce blood pressure and increase the amount of blood that bathes a tissue.
 In fact, when THC binds to CB1 receptors, in the brain, it leads to a relaxation of cerebral arteries.